 How to protect cows from the old hags

-Meeting with the neighbouring farmers again John told the story of the hare and the old woman.
+Meeting with the neighboring farmers again John told the story of the hare and the old woman.
 None of them seemed to be surprised and actually thought it made sense, to the surprise of John.
 They explained his run of bad luck was because he lacked protecting the herd from the Cailleachs so they advised him how he can protect his home and herd of cows.

 Never take the herd of cows to pasture before noon in May Day, they told him.
 Decorate the cows with May Day flowers such as buttercups, marigolds, or primroses suggested one farmer and go to the local holy well in the early morning of May Day, retrieve holy water and bless the herd for protection said another.
 If John was to follow these customs he would protect the herd from the old hags in the area.